 Boosting infrastructural development to enhance transnational and cross-regional connectivity is naturally a core priority.
 According to the National Development and Reform Commission (NDRC), since 2013, China has invested more than US$ 50 billion in countries and regions along the routes of the Belt and Road.
 Data from the Ministry of Commerce shows that direct investment in 53 Belt and Road economies in 2016 accounted for 8.5 % of China's total outbound direct investment.
 That investment has kick-started a number of major projects, including railways, roads and highways, ports, and power plants etc.

 What is more, connectivity is not confined to infrastructure construction.
-It has been pronounced from the outset that this “project of the century” focuses on policy coordination, unimpeded trade, financial integration and people to people bonds.
+It has been pronounced from the outset that this “project of the century” focuses on policy co-ordination, unimpeded trade, financial integration and people to people bond.
 Much emphasis had been put at the Forum on all these areas plus think tanks.
 China is indeed, as proclaimed, striving to use this platform to build bridges not only literally, but also metaphorically.

 For the Belt and Road countries, investment made in infrastructural development has been changing the daily lives of their people.
 For instance, some of these countries are blessed with rich resources but hampered by a lack of basic infrastructure to harness these commodities.
 The Initiative has helped unleash their potential and create more opportunities, and represents a new page for these countries.